vmware/harbor-boshrelease/README.md

 * Make deployment on aws and gcp (Create cloud_config file for aws and gcp)[P1]
 * Extract manifest to templates and cloud_config files and provide manifest file generating script tool [P2]
 * Create Pivotal tile based on this BOSH release [P3]

+The job is tracked by issue [#3184: BOSH release for Harbor](https://github.com/vmware/harbor/issues/3184).